sbrouet/userapi/README.md

   * Use the Spring @ControllerAdvice annotation and implement a ResponseEntityExceptionHandler that catches exceptions and produces adequate ResponseEntity with ErrorDetails in body
 * Validation
   * Validate Hibernate entities using Jakarta Bean Validation 2.0 (JSR 380)
+* Database Integration Tests
+  * One test targets an in-memory h2 database
+  * Another one launches an external MariaDb database inside a Docker container and uses this actual database
+    * See (https://www.testcontainers.org) for details on such containers

 # Enhancements
 Many enhancements of this demo application are possible